 Want castles?
 Here’s 50 of them!
 Your welcome.

 We love castles.
-Their atmosphere, their amazing and colorful gardens, their elegant interior and furniture, all their delicate decorative elements… everything.
+Their atmosphere, their stories and scandals, their amazing colorful gardens, their elegant interior and furniture, all their delicate decorative elements… everything.
 A region with almost 50 castles (they call them châteaux) is kind of tempting to us!
 Well, that is Loire Valley, in a nutshell.
 Maybe you can add some lovely small towns and vineyards.

 The first very serious problem we faced is which castles to visit.
 Sure, we didn’t have time for all and we didn’t want to get sick of them either.
 We spent 6 days in the Loire Valley and visited 7 castles.
-We chose them based on reviews and pictures and we had a surprise, too, because life always has surprises.
-So let me guide you through our castle tour now.
+We chose them based on reviews and pictures, and we had a surprise, too.
+Because life always has surprises.
+So let me take you through our castle tour.

 Château du Clos Lucé: Da Vinci’s home for the forever curious